masablo/facms/README.md

 # You need to share the google drive folder with the service accounts to create a spredsheet in it

 # Cloud functions use your-project-name@appspot.gserviceaccount.com by default

 # the default timeout is 60 sec (you can change it up to 540 sec)
+# the default memory is 256MB (you can change it up to 2GB)

 # Cron job send a POST request to the Cloud functions
 # curl -X POST "https://YOUR_REGION-YOUR_PROJECT_ID.cloudfunctions.net/FUNCTION_NAME" \
 #      -H "Content-Type:application/json"

-gcloud functions deploy main --runtime python37 --trigger-http --timeout=540
+gcloud functions deploy main --runtime python37 --trigger-http --timeout=540 --memory=2048MB

 brew install oath-toolkit
 oathtool --totp --base32 [key (32 characters)]